 - An inmate may purchase telephone time from Inmate Finance in the amount of $10 or $20, as long as his or her account does not exceed $20.

-- An inmate may have a family member set up an account through ICSolutions.com with payments going directly through ICSolutions from the family member.
+- An inmate may have family members and/or friends set up accounts through ICSolutions.com with payments going directly through ICSolutions from each person that sets up an account.
 For more information, call ICSolutions at 1-888-506-8407.

 - An inmate may make a collect call if the receiving party accepts the charges.